Faculty of Humanities and Social Sciences

 School of Education and Sociology

 EDSOC offers a growing range of courses in Childhood and Youth Studies.
 It also offers initial teacher training (ITT), programmes in early years and childhood studies, and part-time courses for those working in the education sector.
 The School works in partnership with many local schools and colleges, and is regulated by external requirements and a stringent inspection regime.
-SECS is also responsible for separately funded contract work with the The National College for Teaching and Leadership.
+EDSOC is also responsible for separately funded contract work with the The Teaching Regulation Agency.

 School of Languages and Linguistics